 And then you said what the other one was.
 What was that?

-Mr. Phillips.
-I was in Washington attending the Chiefs of Station course, which is a training course for people who are going out on their first assignment as Chief of Station.
+I was in Washington attending the Chiefs Mr. Phillips. of Station course, which is a training course for people who are going out on their first assignment as Chief of Station.

-When President Johnson decided to send 22,000 Marines

-to the Dominican Republic, it occurred to me that in order to protect and evacuate American citizens, that that job might have been done with 400 Marines.
-I was scheduled to go there
+When President Johnson decided to send 22,000 Marines to the Dominican Republic, it occurred to me that in order to protect and evacuate American citizens, that that job might have been done with 400 Marines.
+I was scheduled to go there as the Chief of Station.
 And I just wasn't sure that I wanted to be associated with something like that.
 But I decided, well, I suppose President Johnson knows what he is doing, I will go -- I am going to go along.
-So, I did go
+So, I did go along.